igorlima/unapologetic-thoughts/pages/quick-notes.md

 articles, enabling items to be tracked and revisited later, even if some entries eventually become outdated.</sup>

+- Sun, May 10, 2026 - 2026a05m10d
+  - Most success comes from 50 small things moving in the same direction, not one big thing.
 - Sun, Mar 15, 2026 - 2026a03m15d
   - We protect money because it's visible and throw away time because it's not.
     - If you burn money, people call you crazy.
 If you burn time, they call you busy.
 We treat money as valuable because it's quantifiable and time as disposable because it's not.